Close

 Claim Settlement and Solvency ratio*disclaimer:

-^Figures arrived are basis the company’s latest annual audited figures for Individual Policy Claims for 2023-24
+^Figures arrived are basis the company's latest annual audited figures for individual death claims for FY 2024-25

 Get 1 Crore Life Cover @₹15/day*Disclaimer: